 Elements of AISC Standards

-The AISC Standard for Steel Building Structures addresses trade practices and common concerns related to the fabrication and construction of structural steel.
+The AISC Standard for Steel Building Structures addresses trade practices and common concerns related to structural steel fabrication and construction.
 So, to get a clear picture, let’s discuss several crucial elements of the AISC Standard for Steel Building Structures.

-The AISC’s general provisions outline essential factors to keep in mind throughout the remainder of the Standard for Steel Building Structures.
-For example, this section states that the builder is responsible for the means and safety of the construction.
+The AISC’s general provisions outline essential factors to keep in mind throughout the Standard for Steel Building Structures.
+For example, this section states that the builder is responsible for the construction’s means and safety.
 Additionally, the provisions mention the need for permanent marking of protected zones.

 Classification of Materials

 In the second section of its Standard for Steel Building Structures, the AISC defines structural steel.
 By their definition, structural steel consists of the structural frame elements necessary for supporting design loads.
 Examples listed in this section include: